-Drought is a natural occurrence in Colorado’s climate — and using water-wise plants will better prepare our landscapes for these dry times and reflect the natural beauty of the world around us.
+Colorado’s climate is naturally hot and dry — and using water-wise plants in our city’s landscapes reflects the natural diversity and beauty of the world around us.

-While winter’s mountain snow builds our water supply, consider what steps you can take to use less water, especially outside.
-Among Denver Water residential customers, outdoor water use accounts for more than 50% of water use, so planting a water-wise garden is one way to reduce your outdoor water footprint.
+While winter’s mountain snow builds our water supply, consider what steps you can take to use less water, especially outside, this summer.
+Among Denver Water residential customers, outdoor water use accounts for about 50% of water use, so planting a water-wise garden is one way to reduce your outdoor water footprint.

-Garden In A Box is currently sold out for the spring season.
-Resource Central will offer more gardens for fall later this summer.
+Garden In A Box kits are currently sold out for the spring season.
+Resource Central, a nonprofit organization in Boulder, will offer more gardens for fall later in the year.
 We encourage customers to sign up for Resource Central’s notifications and email list to receive alerts and tips for xeric gardening.

 Why plant a low-water garden?